cmaher/SGAS/README.md

 This project also aims to provide a basic engine that builds off of the framework provided by LibGDX (albeit, an engine where every visible asset has circular bounds).

+NOTE: This project is in a state of development, and nothing should be considered a permanant feature.
+Everything is subject to change, including interfaces to well-established classes.

 ###Stages